rcnfinance/rcn-docs/docs/request-loan.md

 );
 ~~~

-## Approbation
+## Approval

 > Note: This process is not required for self-signed loans.

-Loans created by a different address than the borrower begin their lifecycle as non-approve, those loans are not available to be filled and require an additional step, establishing the borrower approve of the conditions.
+Loans created by a different address than the borrower begin their lifecycle as non-approve, those loans are not available to be filled and require an additional step to establish the borrower approve of the conditions.

 This verification can be performed in different ways: